Awatovi Ruins, Arizona

 The Awatovi Ruins in northeastern Arizona are an archaeological site on the Hopi Indian Reservation.
 The site contains the ruins of a pueblo estimated to be 500 years old and those of a 17th-century Spanish mission.

-The Hopi pueblo of Awatovi was already over 300 years old when Spanish explorers arrived in 1540.
+When Spanish explorers arrived in 1540, the Hopi pueblo of Awatovi was already over 300 years old.
 Led by Francisco Vázquez de Coronado, the Spanish searched for the legendary golden cities of Cibola to bring wealth back to Spain.
-Instead, they found a harsh, arid country dotted with native towns in a region isolated from the populated Rio Grande Valley.
-The first of the Hopi settlements the Spanish came across in Arizona was the Awatovii pueblo.
+Instead, they found a harsh, arid country dotted with native towns, isolated from the populated Rio Grande Valley.
+The first Hopi settlement the Spanish encountered in Arizona was the Awatovi pueblo.
 Years later, the Spanish returned to Awatovi to establish a mission.

 Coronado's Expedition by Frederic Remington

 The Coronado expedition left Mexico in 1540 and headed north with over 300 Spaniards, 1,300 Mexicans, and Native and African slaves.
 As they trekked through the desert, Coronado ordered one of his men, Pedro de Tovar, to lead a party of 17 horsemen and several footmen in search of seven Hopi villages.
-Awatovi was the first of these villages Tovar and his men discovered.
-Upon contact, the Hopi and Spanish briefly skirmished and then exchanged gifts before the de Tovar party moved on.
-The arrival of Coronado’s men in Awatovi marked the first exchange the Spanish had with the Hopi in Arizona.
-Afterward, contact between the Spanish and the Hopi was sporadic over the next 90 years, until Spain began to establish missions in the region to create a permanent European presence.
-The Hopi had no food surplus or wealth of gold or silver treasure.
+Awatovi was the first of these villages that Tovar and his men discovered.
+Upon contact, the Hopi and Spanish briefly skirmished and exchanged gifts before the de Tovar party moved on.
+The arrival of Coronado’s men in Awatovi marked the Spanish’s first exchange with the Hopi in Arizona.
+Afterward, contact between the Spanish and the Hopi was sporadic over the next 90 years until Spain established missions in the region to create a permanent European presence.
+The Hopi had no food surplus or wealth in gold or silver.
 Their land was not a strategic place to establish a military presence, so the Spanish had no interest in living among the Hopi for any reason other than religious conversion.

 During the Spanish colonial period, Jesuit and Franciscan missionaries brought Catholic and European values to North America on behalf of the Spanish crown.
 The Roman Catholic Church was charged with spreading Catholicism.
 The missionaries founded parishes near American Indian villages to make Christian converts, attempt to control the culture, and help administer Spanish law.
 In 1629, Spain launched large-scale missionary efforts in the Southwest, and Franciscans founded a mission church at Awatovi.
 The Franciscan fathers at Awatovi named their mission church San Bernard de Aguatubi, after Saint Bernard of Clairvaux.